swiftlang/swift/docs/proposals/Memory and Concurrency Model.rst

      a = IList(2, IList(3, nil)) // ok, "a" itself is mutable, it now points to something new. a = IList(1, a) // ok

-  Strings are a very important example of (byref) immutable data.
+  Strings are a very important example of (inout) immutable data.